-During 2010, according to the Bank's Strategic plan, capital was increased by LVL'000 2000.
+During 2011, according to the Bank's Strategic plan, capital was increased by LVL'000 2232.

 The bank uses stress tests for assessment of future risks.
 Stress tests help identify such probable events or probable market changes, which may have negative affect on the amount of the Bank's capital.
 Stress tests simulate situations corresponding to strategic approaches to the Bank's economic activities and possible changes of market situation.
+The Bank carried out stress tests in credit risk (6 scenarios), liquidity risk (1 scenario) and interest rate risk (1 scenario).
+In 2011 the credit risk stress testing methodology has been significantly improved to meet the "Regulations on the Internal Capital Adequacy Assessment Process" No. 38, approved by the Financial and Capital Market Commission decision (from 03/20/2009) requirements, taking into account the Bank's scope of activity and specificity, namely: the Bank analyzes how the macroeconomic indicators effects on credit risk; the Bank of analyzes for changes in the balance sheet, profit and equity in accordance with the Bank's current economic development strategy, within one year and two years; the Bank conducts reverse stress testing.

-The Bank carried out stress tests in credit risk (5 scenarios), liquidity risk (6 scenario) and interest rate risk (1 scenario).
-Test results as at 31.12.2010 confirm that the Bank's capability to absorb negative consequences of realization of different scenarios is acceptable.
+Test results as at 31.12.2011 confirm that the Bank's capability to absorb negative consequences of realization of different scenarios is acceptable.

-Additional information about significant risks management methods used by the Bank is reflected in the Annual Report for the year 2010 on pages 22-67, and has not changed since its publication.
+Additional information about significant risks management methods used by the Bank is reflected in the Annual Report for the year 2010 on pages 21-65, and has not changed since its publication.